School of Computing and Communications

 My research investigate how compiler and runtime techniques can be used to optimise energy efficiency and performance for computing systems -- from as small as the individual smartphone in the pocket to as big as the ultra large scale data centre.

-August, 2015: I have a fully funded PhD studentship available in parallel compiler optimisation.
+January, 2016: I have two fully funded PhD studentships available in parallel compiler optimisation.
 Contact me for informal enquiries.

 PhD studentship: I am interested in working with strong PhD students interested in my research areas.
 If you are interested in doing a PhD under my supervision, please contact me with a CV and a short text describing your background.
 Fundings are available for excellent candidates.